/ delegates · admitted manifold

 do_not_disturb_on

-A delegate that does not pass is not admitted.
+A delegate that does not qualify does not operate.

 Shared Governance